-We bake the breaded chicken breasts in the oven rather than frying like we do in my chicken cutlets recipe.
+We bake the breaded chicken breasts in the oven rather than frying like we do in my chicken cutlets recipe or my dry Italian seasoning chicken recipe.
 This version is not only healthier but it’s also much faster requiring less hands-on time.
 This frees you to prepare any additional side dishes.

 Fortunately for this recipe there are minimal ingredients and they all should be readily available at the local grocery store.
-The breading I use in this recipe is the same as my chicken peas recipe where everything is cooked together in a single pan.
+Specific measurements are in the recipe card below.

 - Chicken breasts

 - Parsley (dried or fresh – for the breadcrumbs)